-Additionally, the bill mandates the Director of the Division of Highway Traffic Safety to launch a public awareness campaign aimed at educating the public about the importance of these new requirements, the risks of non-compliance, and the associated penalties.
+Additionally, the bill mandates the Director of the Division of Highway Traffic Safety to launch a public awareness campaign that emphasizes the importance of these new driving requirements, the risks of non-compliance, and the associated penalties.
 The penalties for violations include fines ranging from $100 to $500, and repeat offenders may incur motor vehicle penalty points.
-The previous stipulation that points would only be assessed if the stationary vehicle displayed certain lights has also been eliminated.
-This comprehensive approach aims to improve road safety for all users.
+The bill aims to enhance road safety by ensuring that all drivers exercise caution when approaching any stationary vehicle.

 Statutes affected: